 I hope this simple rule of expanding your vocabulary with phrases will help you master English!
 This method is simple and efficient.
 I encourage you to get a notebook where you could write down all the phrases you hear.
 And remember, don’t stop until you’re proud!
 You got this!

 Video script here:

 Hi, I am A.J.Hoge, The director of Effortless English.
 And Wellcome to the free seven rules e-mail course.
 Today is rule 1.
-Now, rule 1 is Learn English Phrases, Not Individual Words.
-This one just like the other rules, very simple, very easy.
+Now, rule 1 is to Learn English Phrases, Not Individual Words.
+This one is just like the other rules, very simple, very easy.
 And like the other rules, this one is very very powerful.
 It’s so simple, so powerful.

 Learn English Phrases (group of words) not a single word

 You listen to real English and when you hear a new word, you write it down.
 Or when you reading a storybook, when you see a new word, you write it down.
 But you do not write down just that word.
 You are going to write down a whole phrase or part of the sentence that is the end, all of it.
 So instead of the “hate”, you write down the “hate”, you would say, you write down “john hates ice cream” you write down the whole phrase.

 Learn English Phrases because they are easy to remember